 Immediately following the closing of the Reverse Merger, on March 13, 2012, the Company adopted the 2012 Equity Incentive Plan (the "Plan") that provides for the grant of 9,300,000 shares, 14,300,000 effective July 2014, 16,300,000 effective September 2014, 20,300,000 effective November 2015 and 25,300,000 effective June 2016, in the form of incentive stock options, non-qualified stock options, restricted shares, stock appreciation rights and restricted stock units to employees, consultants, officers and directors.
-As of July 31, 2016, there were 2,878,898 shares remaining under the Plan for future issuance.
-The Company estimates the fair value of share-based compensation utilizing the Black-Scholes option pricing model, which is dependent upon several variables such as the expected option term, expected volatility of the Company's stock price over the expected term, expected risk-free interest rate over the expected option term, expected dividend yield rate over the expected option term, and an estimate of expected forfeiture rates.
+As of October 31, 2016, there were 3,102,021 shares remaining under the Plan for future issuance.
+The Company estimates the fair value of share-based compensation utilizing the Black-Scholes option pricing model, which is dependent upon several variables such as the expected option term, expected dividend yield rate over the expected option term, and an estimate of expected forfeiture rates.
 The Company believes this valuation methodology is appropriate for estimating the fair value of stock options granted to employees and directors which are subject to ASC Topic 718 requirements.
 These amounts are estimates and thus may not be reflective of actual future results, nor amounts ultimately realized by recipients of these grants.
 The Company recognizes compensation on a straight-line basis over the requisite service period for each award.
-The following table summarizes the assumptions the Company utilized to record compensation expense for stock options granted to employees during the three months ended July 31, 2016 and 2015.
+The following table summarizes the assumptions the Company utilized to record compensation expense for stock options granted to employees during the six months ended October 31, 2016 and 2015.

-July 31 ,
+October 31,

-2016 2015
+2016

-Expected life (years) 4 - 6.5 4.0
+Expected life (years) 4-6.5

-Expected volatility 40.0% -
+Expected volatility 40-43%

-43.0% 43.3%

-Weighted-average volatility 40.0% 43.3%
+Weighted-average volatility 0.38%

-Risk-free interest rate 0.38% 0.38%
+Risk-free interest rate 0.00%

-Dividend yield 0.00% 0.00%
+Dividend yield n/a

-Expected forfeiture rate n/a n/a
+Expected forfeiture rate